Is Mortar Cement Stronger than Plaster Cement?

 2. Ceiling Coating:

-• For ceilings, plaster cement offers a lightweight and smooth application, ensuring a seamless finish that enhances the visual appeal of interior spaces.
-Its ability to be applied in thin layers without compromising the finish is crucial in these applications.
+• For ceilings, plaster cement offers a lightweight, smooth application, ensuring a seamless finish that enhances interior aesthetics.
+Its ability to be applied in thin layers is crucial.

 3. Decorative Moldings and Details:

-• Plaster cement is highly effective for creating decorative elements such as cornices, moldings, and intricate architectural details.
-Its smooth consistency allows for detailed work that would be difficult to achieve with mortar cement.
+• Plaster cement excels in crafting decorative elements like cornices and moldings.
+Its smooth consistency allows for intricate work that would be difficult with mortar cement.

 4. Surface Repairs: